Skip to content

 VueHeadless UI (Vue), Reka UI, Ark UIcomponentsHeadless UI ships an official Vue port; Reka UI / Ark UI add more.
 Solid coverage, fewer choices than React.

-SvelteMelt UI, Bits UIbuilders / actionsA separate community ecosystem — no Headless UI port.
+SvelteMelt UI, Bits UIbuilders / actionsA separate community ecosystem with no Headless UI port.
 Healthy, but a different mental model (builders) again.

 SolidKobalte, Ark UI (Solid), CorvucomponentsCommunity libraries; no first-party headless suite.

-AngularAngular CDK (@angular/cdk/listbox)directives / primitives⚠️ primitive⚠️ experimentalCDK gives you a low-level listbox primitive — you assemble the popup, filtering, and combobox wiring yourself.
-The CDK combobox is experimental.
+AngularAngular CDK (@angular/cdk/listbox), @angular/ariadirectives / primitives⚠️ primitive⚠️ experimentalCDK gives you a low-level listbox primitive; you assemble the popup, filtering, and combobox wiring yourself.
+The CDK combobox is experimental; Angular 21's new @angular/aria adds first-party headless listbox/combobox directives (developer preview, beyond this project's Angular 19 floor).
 Material's mat-select/mat-autocomplete are styled, not headless.

 Lit / web components(none headless)No headless select/combobox primitive.
-Shoelace <sl-select> / Spectrum are styled components, not headless behaviour you can re-skin.
+Shoelace (archived March 2026 in favour of Web Awesome) <sl-select> / Spectrum are styled components, not headless behaviour you can re-skin.
 You hand-roll the ARIA.

-These libraries are excellent — on its home framework each is the obvious pick, and Rozie does not claim to out-feature React Aria on React or Melt UI on Svelte.
-The wedge is consistency and coverage: the cross-framework incumbent (Headless UI) stops at React + Vue; the deepest options (Radix, Ariakit, React Aria, downshift) are React-only; Svelte and Solid are separate ecosystems with separate APIs; Angular hands you primitives, not an assembled combobox; and Lit / web components have nothing headless.
-A team shipping a cross-framework design system today maintains a render-prop component on React, a builder on Svelte, a CDK assembly on Angular, and a hand-rolled web component for Lit — four mental models and two gaps for the same ARIA pattern.
-Rozie gives all six the same idiomatic <Listbox> from one definition.
+On its home framework each of these is a solid pick.
+The case for Rozie is consistency and coverage: the cross-framework incumbent (Headless UI) stops at React + Vue; the deepest options (Radix, Ariakit, React Aria, downshift) are React-only; Svelte and Solid are separate ecosystems with separate APIs; Angular hands you primitives, not an assembled control; and Lit / web components have nothing headless.
+A team shipping a cross-framework design system today maintains a render-prop component on React, a builder on Svelte, a CDK assembly on Angular, and a hand-rolled web component for Lit: four mental models and two gaps for the same ARIA pattern.
+Rozie gives them all the same <Listbox>.

 Feature matrix